This Creamy Parmesan Risotto is perfect as a first course or side dish, or served with scallops or along side a pan-seared steak or fish.

 I wish I had some glamorous story of eating risotto at a fancy Italian restaurant or on a romantic vacation to the Eternal City, but I don’t.
 Most of my reference for risotto comes from watching all of the chef’s fail miserably at it on Hell’s Kitchen.
 I haven’t watched the last few seasons, but I love Gorden Ramsey memes.
 There’s one of him that says “if you can’t cook risotto or scallops, you’re about to have a really bad day”.

-This dish is delicious as a first course or a side dish, but could also be served as a main.
-Toss in some scallops, or serve with a pan-fried steak or fish- something that can be cooked along side would work best.
-Already carb heavy, but would also be good with a crusty loaf of bread and a simple salad.
+This Parmesan risotto recipe is delicious as a first course or a side dish, but could also be served as a main.
+Toss in some scallops, or serve with a pan-fried steak or fish- something that can be cooked along side the risotto would work best.
+Already carb heavy, but this would also be good with a crusty loaf of bread and a simple salad.
 So get your comfy shoes and your favorite wooden spoon and stir, baby, stir!

 - 5 cups chicken stock

 - 1 cup onion diced